mlsanigeria/speak-to-docs/README.md

 This challenge focuses on two main tracks:

 1. **Speech-Enabled RAG Solution**: A project leveraging Microsoft Azure AI Services to build a Retrieval-Augmented Generation (RAG) solution where users can upload any document and interact with it through audio.
 The system allows for both audio input and audio responses, providing a seamless voice-based interaction with your documents.
+Want to learn more about the project?
+Check the [Contribution Guidelines](CONTRIBUTING.md) for insights on what to build.

 2. [**Crime Trend and Fatalities Prediction in Nigeria**](https://github.com/mlsanigeria/nigeria-crime-trends): This project aims to analyze crime trends in Nigeria and build one machine learning model to predict crime-related fatalities.
 Participants will perform a full analysis of the dataset from [ACLED](https://acleddata.com/), including data cleaning, exploratory data analysis (EDA), and model building.
 An existing analysis at the Africa level can be used as a reference for participants.
 You can check out the notebook here for ideas on how to conduct a comprehensive analysis for Nigeria.